Gift planning terms to know

 Deferred charitable gift annuity: An appealing option for some donors who do not seek additional current income but are looking for a strategic way to increase future income.
 In establishing this type of gift annuity, you would choose a date in the future to receive the first payment; the deferral results in an increase in the annuity rate and an increased income tax deduction.

 Donor-advised fund: A charitable giving account established at a public charity.
 A donor creates a donor-advised fund with cash or appreciated property and receives an immediate charitable income tax deduction for contributions made to the DAF.
 The funds are then invested for tax-free growth, and the donor can recommend grants to any IRS-qualified public charity.
-Donors can use their DAF to make gifts immediately or can use it as a “savings account” for future gifts.
+Donors can use their DAF to make gifts immediately or can use it as a “savings account” for future gifts, or name Georgetown as a remainder beneficiary of the fund.

 Endowed faculty chair/professorship: Endowing a chair or professorship assures that the donor’s area of interest will be part of an institution in perpetuity.
 The endowed position, in turn, provides resources and prestige to attract and recognize outstanding faculty and research.